 Given the Trump Administration’s Executive Order that aims to revoke visas to nationals from seven Muslim-majority nations, what is your professional society doing to further support conference travel to the USA?

-Then the Muslim ban was in full effect.
-Let me provide the background and how scientists have responded, before I tell you more on what happened to me, and what research organisations may need to consider in terms of academic conferences.
+This post shares a personal example, before providing background context about the Executive Order, how scientists have responded, and what research organisations may need to consider in terms of academic conferences.

 Whilst campaigning for the Presidency, Donald Trump had promised various policy changes pandering to xenophobia, including a “Muslim register” as well as travel restrictions under the guise of national security.
 By the 27 January 2017, just one week after taking office, President Trump delivered on his much-publicised promise to target Muslim Americans.
 He signed his Executive Order to place a 90-day block on nationals from seven Muslim-majority nations: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 Massive deportations occurred immediately and “the Muslim ban” created massive chaos.
 Sixty thousand visas were revoked immediately that weekend.
 It cannot be underestimated the massive impact on Muslims and their families who were kept from entering the USA, some of whom were locked in detention facilities.
 At least one woman died after being denied entry back into the USA.